 The LeMans Hall parietal experiment has not received final approval and will not be in effect this week.
-Tabled last week by the Student Affairs Council, this proposal must be passed by the Council and then obtain final endorsement from the Executive Committee of the Board of Trustees. completely different Α proposition, the hall parietal hours statement, is also awaiting ratification by the SAC and the Trustees' Executive Committee.
+Tabled last week by the Student Affairs Council, this proposal must be passed by the Council and then obtain final endorsement from the Executive Committee of the Board of completely different proposition, the hall parietal hours statement, is also awaiting ratification by the SAC and the Trustees' Executive Committee.
 This proposal would give the determination of parietal hours to the individual residence halls.
 The LeMans bill by-passed the Student Assembly and was passed last week by the Student Affairs Committee.
 Since the SAC has a practice of never voting on a bill at the time it is proposed, the experiment will receive consideration at next week's meeting.
 Jean Seymour, a member of the SAC, stated, "The LeMans experiment has been worked out well and is very concrete.
-It has a very good chance of passing."
+It has a very good chance of passing.

 Miss Seymour thinks the faculty and administration members are seriously considering the bill before the vote.
 She mentioned that the LeMans Hall Council and staff are organized and the mechanics of the proposal are quite clear.

 As to the general parietal proposal, this is due to be presented to the SAC on Nov.
-1. A meeting for all prospective newsmen will be held Sunday night at 7:00 pm in the Observer office.
-Any one interested is invited to attend.
+1. Miss Seymour called this (Continued on page 8) A meeting for all prospective newsmen will be held Sunday night at 7:00 pm in the Observer office.
+Anyone interested is invited to aftend.
 All questions concerning news reporting and production of a newspaper will be answered.
 Free refreshments will be served.
-Missy Underman: LeMans might be asked to withdraw proposal.